-Snow plows and other snow removal equipment cause scores of accidents each year and motorists should steer clear of these machines as they move down the road.
+Snow plows and other snow removal equipment cause scores of accidents each year, and motorists should steer clear of these machines as they move down the road.
 Snow plows pose a serious risk to motorists, cyclists, pedestrians, and personal property.
-When accidents occur, individuals may have the ability to file claims against the driver, their employer, or the government entity that employs the driver.
+When an accident with a snow plow occurs, individuals may have the ability to file claims against the driver, their employer, or the government entity that employs the driver.

 Duty of Snow Plow Drivers

 Snow plow operators have a duty of care to the public that includes ensuring their vehicle is in good condition.
 This includes inspecting all lights and brake systems, tires, wipers, plow bolts and chains, and the auger/spreader.
 In all weather conditions, drivers are required to ensure that they can maintain control over the vehicle.